NickLeoMartin/blog/content/posts/2020-11-17-finding-fulfilling-work-a-statisticians-view.md

 has a history of encounters with different types of "work".
 The decisions to informed by their upbringing, schooling

 We use historical data to estimate the expected fulfilment of different work alternatives.

+**Legacy:**

+by an internal value function which is heavily weighted towards skill and monetary acquisition and less weighted towards travel, making a difference etc. This necessitates a change in the composition of our value function.

+What does it change to?
+Hard to say - preferences are individual and dependent on our historical trajectory.
+Each agent needs to introspect and update its weighting